 Flashing and valley damage

-Waiting a week for an estimate is frustrating — especially when repairs feel urgent.
+Waiting days — or even weeks — for an estimate can be frustrating, especially when repairs feel urgent.

 Total square footage